Photo by Jane Orbuch, July 2022.

 LOCAL CUISINE: Great ready to try a variety of local cuisine such as Wild Boar Bangers and Mash, Bison Stew, Vegan Borealis Burgers and Muddy Ice Flows!
 Several vegetarian options are available at restaurants we plan to visit.
 Please specify any dietary restrictions or allergies on the Waiver form that will be sent to you.
 To preview some of our local eateries please visit the Tundra Pub and Lazy Bear Cafe Feel like keeping it simple?
 You may place an order to go at the Tundra Pub just a few steps away from our hotel by calling 204-675-8831 ext 114.
 You may also bring dry food supplies from the states as the Churchill Grocery store is conveniently located but pricey.

-If conditions look favorable for viewing the northern lights, the fee for this excursion is $105 which includes gratuity.
 In the event of an evacuation or visit to a medical center, all costs are the responsibility of participants so please secure Trip Insurance and always travel with a credit card.

 TIPPING: We have factored in a per person gratuity for all of our Canadian Guides so most tips are included in your trip cost.
 However, as is customary in hotels you may choose to leave a small tip in your room for hotel staff each morning.
 US dollars are fine, but no US coins.
 If you feel that your Blue Water Ventures assistant guide has served the group well, then please consider pooling a tip among your fellow participants.

 PASSPORTS: Everyone is required to have a current passport for entry into Canada.
 It usually takes 6 weeks to process a passport.
 For information on obtaining a passport, please visit: passports where you can also find information on how to obtain a passport quickly.
 Most post offices provide the service to process US passports.